sharontherese/sharon-kabel/content/post/childfree-weddings/index.md

  - weddings
 ---

-> One of the most hotly debated issues in planning a wedding is whether or ont to invite children.
+> One of the most hotly debated issues in planning a wedding is whether or not to invite children.
 Some people feel that having children at a wedding can be an intrusion or a distraction for guests intent on participating in and honoring a very grown-up ritual.
 Others can't imagine a wedding celebration without children.
 One undeniable factor is the additional financial burden inviting a number of kids can incur. - _Emily Post's Wedding Etiquette, 2001_

 For fun, let’s explore the claim that it is traditional to have children at Catholic weddings.